 Research finds that approximately one in five children and adolescents experience the signs and symptoms of a diagnosable mental health disorder each year.
-There are safe and effective treatments for children with emotional and behavioral disorders; and schools often serve as a place where these needs are identified and treated.
+There are safe and effective treatments for children with emotional and behavioral disorders, and schools often serve as a place where these needs are identified and treated.
 However, many schools do not have enough resources to address student behavioral health needs.
-As a result children with mental health disorders are expelled from early education settings, drop out of high school, and enter the juvenile justice.
+As a result children with mental health disorders are expelled from early education settings, drop out of high school, and enter the juvenile justice system.

 The Children’s Mental Health Campaign promotes strategies to remove the barriers that prevent children with behavioral health challenges from having a successful school experience and reaching their full potential.

 Thanks to the financial support of the CF Adams Charitable Trust, CMHC, along with some of the state’s most prominent leaders in behavioral health, is developing a policy brief for school-based behavioral health in Massachusetts with the goal of sharing essential components and models of school-based behavioral health and improving equitable access to services and supports for students across the state.
 This project is convening educators, advocates, school leaders, providers, caregivers, students and leaders in the field to help make equity-informed recommendations for services across the three tiers of intervention (promotion and prevention, early intervention, and targeted intervention).

 If you'd like to learn more about the project, contact Daniela Reyes, Policy Project Coordinator at Daniela.Reyes@childrens.harvard.edu.